Ficool

 The two of them smiled, their faces lighting up with mischief.
 They began speaking in perfect unison, their words flowing together seamlessly.

-"Okay, fire levels are pretty self-explanatory and is the base if you want to understand even the most simple ways of using or studing magic," they started.
+"Okay, fire levels are pretty self-explanatory and are the base if you want to understand even the simplest ways of using or studying fire," they started.
 "There are a vast number of levels.
-For example, black fire is at the black fire level and even levels inbetween those levels which is how we have elemental fire which is basecly Harnessing the Essence and uniqueness of the fire in queastion.
+For example, black fire is at the black fire level and even levels in between those levels, which is how we have elemental fire, which is basically harnessing the Essence and uniqueness of the fire in question.
 Fire levels can go up or down.
 If we go up, it gets hotter, but if we go down, it gets colder.
-We have common temperatures, like warm fire which is pretty typical here and cold fire, which is rare because of Pelody's two suns."
+We have common temperatures, like warm fire, which is pretty typical here, and cold fire, which is rare because of Pelody's two suns."

-Mōkō chuckled, "Half-blue sun, blue sun, half-ocean blue sun, ocean blue sun, half-deep blue sun, deep blue sun, half-dark blue sun, dark blue sun, Aster sun, amethyst sun, purple sun, true sun, original sun, ancient sun, and then the pinacal of all of the fires levels the true ancient sun gods."
+Mōkō chuckled, "Half-blue sun, blue sun, half-ocean blue sun, ocean blue sun, half-deep blue sun, deep blue sun, half-dark blue sun, dark blue sun, Aster sun, amethyst sun, purple sun, true sun, original sun, ancient sun, and then the pinnacle of all the fire levels the true ancient sun gods."

 Dallas and Mōkō exchanged glances again.
 They smiled devilishly as they prepared to explain the next part of the fire rankings, though it was clear that Maxi still had a long way to go before fully grasping the concept.